Simploy Testimonial

 Here's an example of actual 8810 Class Code dispute; a common problem our clients encounter.

-Below is an actual exchange of messages between an insurance company auditor and a Cytron Group LLC client over the reclassification of a manager from class code 8810 to the client's governing classification (a much more expensive classification code).
+Below is an actual exchange of messages between an insurance company auditor and a Cytron Group LLC client over the reclassification of a manager's work comp class code from class code 8810 to the client's governing classification (a much more expensive classification code).

 This is an example of events similar to numerous others that happen every day.
 I posted about it on our blog because it's such a common occurrence for insurance companies to reclassify class code 8810 clerical office payroll at final audit (after the policy expired!) and send their clients nice additional premium bills.
 (By the way I'm changing client-specific details below to be overly certain nobody would know the parties involved).